sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 For more information about mounting a Windows image, see [Mount and Modify a Windows Image Using DISM](mount-and-modify-a-windows-image-using-dism.md).

-To learn about customizing WinRE, see (Customize Windows RE)[customize-windows-re.md].
+To learn about customizing WinRE, see [Customize Windows RE](customize-windows-re.md).

 ## Enable customizations